 - 3 tablespoons unsweetened cocoa powder many cheap ones TASTE cheap....keep this in mind!
 I love Dagoba

-In a saucepan, whisk together all ingredients. (you could also blend everything in a blender, then proceed)
+In a saucepan, whisk together all ingredients. (you could also blend everything in a blender, then proceed, zero lumps this way).

 Bring the mixture to a slow simmer over medium low heat, whisking occasionally.